How is beer and the most famous Irish author James Joyce connected? The following quote is from his masterpiece “Ulysses”:

 And let’s start with the beer, since beer and books go well together (also Whiskey).
 There are more than a 1000 pubs in Dublin.
 But follow the author James Joyce and the James Joyce Pub Award given in 2000 to the “authentic Irish pubs”.
 If Joyce say it’s good…

 We went through the (in)famous Temple Bar area, but it was a little too crowded for us.
 I recommend the old Stag’s Head looking like 1895 with a beautiful ceiling in the snug room and Victorian interior.
 A pub probably existed here in 1770!

 One cider is named after Richard de Clare – known as Strongbow- who (surprisingly?) wasn’t a writer, but an Anglo-Norman nobleman – although the nickname might be a mistranslation.
 You’ll find him buried in the Christ Church Cathedral.

-Besides seeing the Book of Kells and the beautiful beautiful long room with the 18th century library, many of the famous Irish writers were students here.
-James Joyce, Oscar Wilde, Bram Stoker (ht eguy with Dracula and Courtney Love (kind of a writer).
+Many of the famous Irish writers were students here.
+James Joyce, Oscar Wilde, Bram Stoker (the guy with Dracula and Courtney Love (kind of a writer)).
 As Samuel Beckett wrote (the guy with the bridge): “Dublin university contains the cream of Ireland: Rich and thick.”
 Hmm…

 In the library, busts are placed on both sides and you’ll find Homer, Plato, Milton, Isaac Newton, Shakespeare and so on.
 You also find Jonathan Swift of course.
 And no: no women (except me in the picture above).